Connect with us

 • Vaseline

-• Cologne/ Perfume (transfer it to a plastic bottle – glass breaks easily)
+• Cologne or perfume (transfer it to a plastic bottle – glass breaks easily)

-• Makeup – recommended to just take the essentials, not the full bag.
+• Makeup – recommended to just take the essentials.

 • Tissues